Family run business growing to meet demand

-Besides offering their products for sale at the new store-front market in Blind River, they can be purchased online through the website, by farm-gate, at their booth at the Sudbury Farmers’ Market, also, Maple Acres products can be found at the following locations in and around Algoma and beyond.
+Besides offering their products for sale at the new store-front market in Blind River, they can be purchased online through the website, by farm-gate, or at their booth at the Sudbury Farmers’ Market.
+Maple Acres products can be found at the following locations in and around Algoma and beyond.

 - Rome’s Independent Grocer

 - Valley Organic blends

 - PL Bargains

 - Seaport Merchants